Let me guide you all the way east where Cuba keeps a hidden gem called Baracoa.

 So, the town as such is nice, but obviously not very exciting.

-However, the surroundings are just exquisite: the ocean, mountains, rivers, wild beauty of nature.
+However, the surroundings are just exquisite: the ocean, mountains, rivers, and wild beauty of nature.

 Baracoa has a city beach which is not very nice.
 Nevertheless, as you keep walking east, you reach the pretty secluded Playa Blanca.